vladoshub/xr-gate/README.md

 4. The glasses don't work in any SBS mode - it could be anything.
 Try reconnecting the glasses and manually enabling SBS (hold the Brightness Up (+) button on the right temple for 3 seconds until you hear a beep).
 In the xr_client skip SBS mode selection.
 It was also noted that if the main display is connected via Type-C, the glasses may not work correctly in SBS.

+5. The glasses don't work in any mode - there may be a conflict with the main monitor - try reconnecting the main monitor or changing the frequency on the glasses in the display settings

-5. I had problems using two cheap, identical Bluetooth controllers.
+6. I had problems using two cheap, identical Bluetooth controllers.
 They only worked correctly within line-of-sight, and there were also issues with sticking and command queues.
 If you're experiencing similar issues, try using them near a computer and/or try re-enabling the controllers themselves.

 ---